Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Introduction

-where $f$ is the drive frequency, $A_i$ the constant drive amplitude (\SI{150}{\milli \volt} for S1 and S3, \SI{180}{\milli \volt} for S2 and S4) and $B_i$ the constant voltage offset (\SI{0.7}{\volt} for S1 and S3, \SI{0.84}{\volt} for S2 and S4), respectively.
-This pulse separates the right electron spin in a moving QD from the other three electrons which remain in the static leftmost QD formed underneath the gate G2.
+where $f$ is the drive frequency, $A_i$ is the constant drive amplitude (\SI{150}{\milli \volt} for S1 and S3, \SI{180}{\milli \volt} for S2 and S4) and $B_i$ is the constant voltage offset (\SI{0.7}{\volt} for S1 and S3, \SI{0.84}{\volt} for S2 and S4, similar to \cite{volmer24}).
+This pulse separates the right electron spin in a moving QD from the other three electrons, which remain in the static leftmost QD formed underneath the gate G2.
 The corresponding one-way shuttle time $\tau_\text{S}/2$ and distance $d$ are given by $d=\lambda\cdot f\cdot\tau_\text{S}/2$, where $\lambda=\SI{280}{\nano \meter}$ is the period of the shuttle signal (equal to four times the gate pitch), while the shuttling velocity is given by $v_S \! \equiv \!
 2d/\tau_\text{S}$.
-After shuttling, optionally, we wait for a time $\tau_\text{W}$ before shuttling back by the time-reversed shuttle pulse, thus a shuttle cycle takes $\tau_\text{S}+\tau_\text{W}$.
+After shuttling, we optionally wait for a time $\tau_\text{W}$ before shuttling back by the time-reversed shuttle pulse, thus a shuttle cycle takes $\tau_\text{S}+\tau_\text{W}$.
 Optionally, the shuttle cycle is repeated $n_\text{rep}$ times, resulting in a total time of $n_\text{rep}(\tau_\text{S}+\tau_\text{W})$.
-After shuttling, we lower the interdot barrier and detune the DQD into Pauli Spin Blockade (PSB) for \SI{500}{\nano \second} to trigger spin-selective tunneling.
+After shuttling, we lower the interdot barrier and detune the DQD into Pauli Spin Blockade (PSB) for \SI{500}{\nano \second} to trigger the spin-selective charge transition.
 Finally, the charge state is frozen by raising the interdot barrier (3rd step in Fig.~\ref{fig:Setup_VS_map}c) and the spin-singlet (S) is discriminated from the spin-triplet (T) by the SET current in a single shot.
-The singlet return probability $P_\text{S}$ is then calculated from the statistics of at least 800 pulse-sequence repetitions.
+The singlet return probability $P_\text{S}$ is then calculated from the statistics of at least 800 pulse sequence repetitions.